MicrosoftDocs/azure-reference-other/studio-module-reference/import-data.md

 - Get data from AWS clusters.
 You can run a query against a generic Hive cluster with WebHCat or HCatalog endpoint enabled.
 Or publish as a page and read from the Web URL.

 - Get data from MongoDB.
-The data migration utility for DocumentDB (CosmosDB) supports a wide variety of sources and formats.
-For more information and examples, see [How to import data into Azure Cosmos DB for the DocumentDB API](https://docs.microsoft.com/azure/cosmos-db/import-data)
+The data migration utility for Azure Cosmos DB supports a wide variety of sources and formats.
+For more information and examples, see [Azure Cosmos DB: Data migration tool](https://docs.microsoft.com/azure/cosmos-db/import-data)

 For more ideas and workarounds, see the [Azure Machine Learning forum](https://social.msdn.microsoft.com/forums/azure/home?forum=MachineLearning) or [Azure AI Gallery](https://gallery.cortanaintelligence.com).